-I was inspired to make this Crunchy Cacao Nib Chocolate Almond Butter after seeing a jar of chocolate chip peanut butter in the grocery store.
+I was inspired to make this Crunchy Cacao Nib Chocolate Almond Butter after seeing a similar jar of chocolate chip peanut butter in the grocery store.

 I liked the idea of the “crunch” but wanted to make it healthier by using cacao nibs instead of GMO chocolate chips.

 Here is the 12 ingredient list of a popular store-bought brand:

 Ingredients: PEANUTS, SUGAR, PALM OIL, CHOCOLATE LIQUOR, COCOA BUTTER, WHOLE MILK, NATURAL FLAVOR, SALT, MALTODEXTRIN, SOY LECITHIN, HONEY, VANILLA. (source)

 Not only does it have refined and highly processed sugar and salt, but GMO dairy, maltodextrin and soy lecithin.

 5 Fast Facts About Almonds:*